kunmishra2599/lab-website/_members/wang-shuang.md

   email: shuangw@duke-nus.edu.sg
 ---
 ### Education
-- ????
-PhD/MD in ???
-- ????
-MSc in ???
+- 2011 PhD in dentistry, Nihon University School of Dentistry at Matsudo, Chiba, Japan
-- ????
-BSc in ???
+- 1997 BSc in dentistry, Capital Medical University, Beijing, China

 ### Brief
-- Dr Shuang Wang is a Research Fellow in Assoc Prof Jacques' lab.
-She has a PhD in Nihon University School of Dentistry at Matsudo and over 20 years of clinical treatment and research experience.
-She is good at diagnosis and treatment of oral disease, and clinic basic research according to clinical symptoms.
-She is also proficient in the experimental skills of molecular biology such as cell culture, real-time PCR, western blot assay and animal experiments.
+- I’m a dentist from China.
+- From 2018 to 2021, I worked as a research fellow on Dental Pulp Regeneration in Dentistry of NUS.
+In 2023 I joined in the Centre for Computational Biology, Duke-NUS medical school in Singapore.
+I’m currently studying the mechanisms of iron metabolism in macrophages.